krasheg/StarNavi_test_task/README.md

 2. Ensure that you have Docker and Docker Compose installed.
 3. Open the terminal and navigate to the project directory.
-4. Run the following command to build and start the application in the background:
+4. Create .env with all necessary variables
     ```bash
+   cp .env_example .env
+5. Grant execute permissions to the bash script.
+    ```bash
+   sudo chmod +x wait-for-it.sh
+6. Run the following command to build and start the application in the background:
+    ```bash
     docker-compose up -d --build
-5. After the containers are built and running, the API will be available at:
+7. After the containers are built and running, the API will be available at:
     ```bash
     http://localhost:8000/api/
-6. The following services will be available:
+8. The following services will be available:

 - API: